Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 - User Story 6.3: As a admin user I can delete my account.
 The user will be asked to confirm deletion of their profile.
 - User Story 7: Search - As a admin user I can search on text for the review name, film name.
 And the result will display those information
 - User Story 8.1: As an Admin user I can delete reviews left by other users,
-- User Story 8.2: As an Admin user I can delete categories I have created
+- User Story 8.2: As an Admin user I can delete and edit categories
-- User Stories 8.3 As an Admin I can edit a category I have created

 # Wireframes
 ## Desktop